In my previous post, I talked about a bunch of things I wish I knew before I put #WheelerNovel up on Kindle.

 (b) Social Media.
 Again, this is almost a full-time job.
 Facebook, Twitter, Instagram, blogging, Google+, it makes my head swim sometimes.
 I prefer Twitter.
 I’ve found Facebook useless but I still have a page there (sorry Facebookers), I have an Instagram but I haven’t used it in ages.
 Obviously, blogging is a good thing and gives you a different voice than your writing because I can write about anything on my blog.

 (i) Book Blog Blitz.
 Say that 5 times fast.
-Way back when, I had heard the term ‘blog tour’ bandied about and investigated it.
+Months back, I had heard the term ‘blog tour’ bandied about and investigated it.
 This is when a promoter who has contact with hundreds of book bloggers gets some of them to list your book on their website.
 This is usually with your book blurb, an excerpt, and/or a guest blog post.
 The price and packages vary with promoters so check a few out before you commit.
 Be ready to offer up something along with a signed copy of your book, like a gift card.

 In my novel, Loren loves the New York City’s iconic black and white cookie; however, it’s hard to get the perfect B&W cookie.
 New Yorkers like me have a preference.
 (More cake than cookie, the white part has to be fondant but the black has to be dark chocolate frosting, not fondant.)
 Psst.
 Amy’s Bread in NYC’s Chelsea makes the absolute best and they’re the size of your hand, but Costco’s version will do in a pinch.
 Since Amy’s doesn’t ship, Loren’s second favorite is French Macarons.
 Macaron Cafe ships in the US and I personally have had far too many and can attest to their deliciousness.
 Guess who gets a $25?